Lately, there seems to be a real prejudice in the public speaking world against reading a speech (as opposed to delivering it from memory).

-The purpose of this injunction is to make TED speeches appearance spontaneous — and it’s possible that, in its early years, TED actually featured speakers who talked off the cuff.
-But that hasn’t been the case for twenty years now.
+The purpose of this practice is to make TED speeches appearance spontaneous — and in its early years, TED actually did feature speakers who talked off the cuff.
+But that hasn’t been the case for many years now.

 And it’s not just that TED pours thousands of dollars into making each speaker look good.
-It’s that the speakers themselves put as much of their lives as possible on hold while they go through this training regime.
+The speakers themselves put as much of their lives as possible on hold while they go through this training regime.

 Your Audience Doesn’t Care if You Read Your Speech from Notes

-Unless you’re planning to undergo the same exhaustive and months-long process that the TED speakers we love have gone through, please don’t kid yourself that not using notes will in and of itself make you look more like a world-class speaker.
+Unless you’re planning to undergo the same exhaustive and months-long process that TED speakers go through, please don’t kid yourself that not using notes will, in and of itself, make you look more like a world-class speaker.

 If I’ve persuaded you that it’s OK to read a speech (and I hope I have!)…